tezos/tezos-mirror/docs/developer/testing.rst

        Subject:      (brief description of the test goals) *)

-2. For each test in the unit test module, add a small doc that explains what the test actually asserts (2-4 lines are enough).
+2. For each test in the unit test module, add a small doc comment that explains what the test actually asserts (2-4 lines are enough).
 It should start with word ``Test``.
 These lines should appear at the beginning of each test unit function that is called by